cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ### Combiners

-A combiner function uses the KDF used in the hybrid KEM to combine the shared secrets output by the constituent algorithms with metadata.
-This operation is important to the IND-CCA security of the hybrid KEM, as well as its binding properties.
+A combiner function uses the KDF used in the hybrid KEM to combine the shared secrets output by the component algorithms with contextual information.

 The two combiner functions defined in this document are as follows: